WA9ONY/Pico-RP2040/README.md

 <HR>
 <P align="center"><A HREF="#P23">&lt;--</A> <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A> - <A HREF="https://www.youtube.com/user/DavidAHaworth">YouTube</A> - <A HREF="#INDEX">Index</A> - <A HREF="http://www.stargazing.net/david/RPi/index.html">RPi</A> - <A HREF="http://www.stargazing.net/david/index.html">Website</A> <A HREF="#P25">--&gt;</A></P>

-# Project 24: Use Pico A/Ds to Measure Vbus, Vsys and Vbattery
+# Project 24: Use Pico A/Ds to Measure Vbus, Vsys and Vbattery Voltage

 <p align="center">
   <img width="640" height="480" src="/Images/adVoltsDivider.jpg">